 - Loss of bladder and/or bowel control

-The long-term effects of a spinal cord injury depend on many factors, from the nature of injury, quality of medical care and the lifestyle of the victim.
+The long-term effects of a spinal cord injury depend on many factors, from the nature of the injury, quality of medical care and the lifestyle of the victim.
 Some common symptoms spinal cord injury victims may suffer include:

 - Varying degrees of paralysis